davidtchiu/davidtchiu.github.io/teaching/cs455/lab.pplsoft/index.md

    460         MATH        Calculus 3  WEY 102     TR          12:30
    ```

 4. Return David's, course schedule.
-Assume you don't know David's student ID off hand, so you'll need to look him up by his name.
+Assume you don't know David's student ID off hand, so you have to search by his name.
 (Yes you may assume he's the only one with that name in this database).
 Only `Course`'s attributes should be projected.
 Order by `DeptID` then by `Course Number`.

    ```
    deptID      CourseNum   CourseName        Location    meetDay     meetTime